Fraud Blocker

 A 404 Page is not just a creative error page but can also be used to help discover new Pages and improve user experience by including a search function and a sitemap.

-(Note: If you have a large site, at least include the key pages of your site on the 404 Page)
+Pro Tip: If you have a large site, make sure to include at least the key pages of your site on the 404 page.

 3. Sitemap Creation